Shrimp Masala Recipe (North Indian Style)

 Ingredients

-Shrimp – You can use fresh or frozen shrimp to make this curry.
-If using frozen shrimp, then make sure to thaw them before using.
+- Shrimp – You can use fresh or frozen shrimp to make shrimp masala.
+If using frozen shrimp, be sure to thaw them before using.
+Ensure the shrimp are properly deveined.
+Here is an article about how to devein shrimp at home.

-For The Marination – To marinate the prawns, you will need salt, Kashmiri red chili powder, and lime juice.
+- For The Marination – To marinate the prawns, you will need salt, Kashmiri red chili powder, and lime juice (or lemon juice).

-Spices – This curry is spiced with basic Indian spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, cumin powder, and garam masala powder.
+- Spices – This curry is seasoned with basic Indian spice powders, including coriander powder, turmeric powder, Kashmiri red chili powder, roasted cumin powder, and garam masala powder.

-Others – You will also need vegetable oil, cumin seeds, onion, ginger garlic paste, salt, and cilantro (fresh coriander leaves).
+- Others – You will also need oil, cumin seeds, onion, ginger-garlic paste, salt, and cilantro (fresh coriander leaves).

 Marinate The Shrimp